 Compare the Singaporean principle with the one-size-fits-all ignorance of human excellence in America.
 We treat a person who decides to indulge in endless consumerism weighing north of 400 pounds with the same respect as a person who determines wellness is the responsible course of action as their social footprint.
 We ignore the social pragmatism and impact that blame supposedly lazy parents rather than a lack of economic opportunity, causing a quarter of children in the public school system not to know where their next meal will come from.

 Whether Singapore will be able to renew itself in a prosperous fashion since Lee Kuan Yew’s death in 2015 will depend on the ability of its government to adhere to even more well-defined first-principles of evolutionary excellence, as I explain in a masterclass designed for policy-makers.

 As in a startup, the strategy for emergence is not the same as continued success.
 An adjustment to Singapore’s principles is needed for its people to prosper in an increasingly global world, in which the lure of freedom to each his own will increasingly entice young and prosperous Singaporeans to leave the rigor and stability of the home.

 A New Chapter

-A better definition and implementation of freedom are needed to allow Singapore to develop more self-governing pragmatism, while in the words of Albert Einstein, not losing sight of the excellence of the theory determining what its people can discover and can contribute collectively.
+A better definition and implementation of freedom are needed to allow Singapore to develop more self-governing pragmatism, while in the words of Albert Einstein, not losing sight of the excellence of the theory determining what its people can discover and contribute collectively.